Worcester Employee Discrimination Lawyers Fighting For Your Rights in the Workplace

 - Disability – In addition to several helpful provisions under Massachusetts law, the Americans with Disabilities Act (ADA) provides powerful protection to disabled applicants and employees.

 If you think you have been discriminated against, an experienced Worcester employee discrimination attorney at MA Employment Lawyers is here to help.
-Our dedicated legal team also handles other types of cases such as retaliation, wage violation, and harassment.
+Our Worcester employee discrimination lawyers also handle other types of cases such as retaliation, wage violation, and harassment.
 Contact us today for a free consultation and let us get to work for you.